artisin/defclass/README.md

 # defclass
 Simple classical inheritance that is a whopping ten lines.
 Its [Augment](http://github.com/javascript/augment) without the augment.

-In the words of @aaditmshah
+In the words of Aadit Shah
 > No premature optimization.
 No need to read the documentation of libraries like ClassManager.
 I can directly focus on the task at hand and optimize those things that really need optimization.